-The four C’s make a deadly combination.
+The four C’s make a deadly combination when it comes to chocolate cake.
 Think a 100 Grand, but in cake form.

 Recipe adapted from Martha Stewart